- CBT for Addiction and Co-occurring Disorders

 At Avenues Recovery, CBT is available from clinical professionals with a rich background in addiction recovery.
 Because we know that addiction often comes with mental health conditions, we are well-equipped to customize treatment at every stage of recovery, using a combination of therapy and medication where necessary.

 Our addiction treatment programs include a residential treatment program, Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP), and Outpatient rehab (OP) treatment programs that are all customizable to your unique needs.
 These options can include family and couple therapy sessions, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), immersive 12-step programming, outdoor activities, and more.
 Our modern facilities are home to a casual atmosphere, beautiful grounds, and advanced amenities so that you can recover comfortably.
+Avenues works with most insurance companies and Medicaid to ensure that recovery is an option for everyone.
 To find out more about our treatment options, contact us today.
 We’re here to help.